garfix/nli-go/doc/remarks.md

+## 2023-01-27

+Winograd about grouping entities in the response:

+"We might up with an answer like 'yes, four of them: a large blue blue, a small red cube, a small red cube and a small red cube.'
+To avoid this redundancy, the object-namer looks for identical descriptions and combines them with the appropriate number to get 'a large blue block and three red cubes'" (p.
+168)

+I need to group the entities, based on the descriptions.

+    dom:describe(E1, '', N) go:make_list(List, E1)

+    dom:describe(E1, '', N) go:make_list(List, E1)

+## 2023-01-23

+If the check fails, the main entiy variable is empty.
+Thus the response can't show how many blocks there are, because the response is empty.

+## 2023-01-18

+Start of interaction #33:

+    H: There were five blocks to the left of the box then.
+    C: No, only four of them: the red cube, two large green cubes and a large red block.

+Winograd: "It checks any statements about location or other such properties to see whether it agrees or disagrees."

+This is a so called "there be" sentence, which has a copula as the basic verb: "were".
+It has a time modifier / time indicator: "then".

+Winograd: "Earlier in the dialog, new information about 'owning' was accepted at face value."

+That earlier sentence ("The blue pyramid is mine") is clearly an assertion.
+The current sentence is more like a question.
+Clearly (?) the user doesn't need to teach the system what the position of the objects was like, in the past: does the user expect the system to learn this new information?
+I don't think so.
+We can even add the tag question "right?".

+But even if we can tell the system to interpret the sentence as a question, it is a new type of question.
+Basically it is a question about the number of objects.
+"Were there five blocks to the left of the box then?"
+"No, only four"

+Goals:

+- interpret the seemingly declarative sentense as a question
+- turn "then" into a time modifier (based on the current deixis of time)
+- recognize the sentence as a yes/no question about quantity
+- combine 2 distinct objects into a group, in response generation: "two large green cubes"

+Winograd: "The system knows that it has complete information about the basic properties of objects."

+We can incorporate this knowledge into an intent.
+The sentence can be a declaration, but since it is about blocks, it is interpreted as a question.

 ## 2022-12-27

 Removed `argument-sort.relation` files.
 Added `tag:sort(E1, a_sort)`, necessary because "how old is X" can't be captured with argument sort information.